 Introduction

-In sub-Saharan Africa, female sex workers (FSW) have high HIV incidence and prevalence and therefore are in particular need of good access to effective HIV testing, prevention and treatment services[1]. m(1) However, FSW are a marginalised group, sex work is illegal in many countries including Zimbabwe[2], and FSW are often stigmatised by communities and health workers[3, 4].
+In sub-Saharan Africa, female sex workers (FSW) have high HIV incidence and prevalence and therefore are in particular need of good access to effective HIV testing, prevention and treatment services[1].
+In sub-Saharan Africa female sex workers are estimated to have 1 times the prevalence of the general population of adult women.(1) However, FSW are a marginalised group, sex work is illegal in many countries including Zimbabwe[2], and FSW are often stigmatised by communities and health workers[3, 4].
 Typically, FSW are also highly mobile[5].
 Designing service delivery approaches that meet the needs of this population is therefore complex but urgently needed.

-There is currently little information about the HIV diagnosis and care cascade amongst FSW with which to guide programming.
+There is currently little information about the continuum of care from diagnosis to virological suppression (the HIV care cascade) amongst FSW with which to guide programming.
 Previous studies of FSW in sub-Saharan Africa indicate that antiretroviral therapy (ART) can be provided to FSW[6] at costs comparable to that of provision in the general population[7].
 A recent systematic review and meta-analysis of antiretroviral uptake, adherence and outcomes among FSW found that current ART use among HIV positive FSW was 39% (95% CI 29-48%), but noted a concerning lack of published data available[8].
 Another review of the provision of sexual and reproductive health services for FSW in Africa found little emphasis among programmes on access to antiretroviral treatment and support for adherence[9].
 While there is some evidence to guide the design of HIV prevention programmes for FSW in Africa, little is known about the best means to improve testing, access and adherence to ART and effective use of pre-exposure prophylaxis[10, 11].

 In 2009, in response to a situational analysis conducted among FSW by Zimbabwe’s National AIDS Council and partners[12], the ‘Sisters with a Voice’ programme was established in five sites, and has since expanded to 36 sites covering all the provinces of Zimbabwe.
 Services provided are based on guidance from the World Health Organisation[13] and include HIV testing and counselling, sexual and reproductive health services, condom provision and health education supported by trained peer educators and a programme of community mobilisation.
 Results of a respondent driven sampling (RDS) survey conducted in three towns in 2011[14], along with qualitative work[15], suggested that FSW in Zimbabwe were poorly engaged with HIV prevention and care services.